You’ll definitely want to avoid making these mistakes when choosing a web hosting package!

 https://google.com is a URL

-http://google.com is the non-secure version of that same URL (but most modern websites redirect all traffic to the secure version with the https:// prefix instead of http://)
+https://google.com is the non-secure version of that same URL (but most modern websites redirect all traffic to the secure version with the https:// prefix instead of https://)

 https://www.google.com is the URL with the www- prefix.
 This means that a CNAME record exists within google.com’s DNS zone that allows www-prefixed requests to resolve correctly.